jackie-h/language-notes/timezone_updates.md

+Current state of Timezone updates in different programming languages

 Python:
-A proposals was put together to add support for IANA/Olsen timezones to the standard library http://pyfound.blogspot.com/2019/05/paul-ganssle-time-zones-in-standard.html Current options are this: https://pypi.org/project/pytz/
+Proposal to add support for IANA/Olsen timezones to the standard library http://pyfound.blogspot.com/2019/05/paul-ganssle-time-zones-in-standard.html Current options are this: https://pypi.org/project/pytz/